-1 bottle of cachaca
+- 1 bottle of cachaca

-1 whole pineapple, peeled* and sliced
+- 1 whole pineapple, peeled and sliced

-2 oz pineapple infused cachaca
+- 2 ounces of pineapple infused cachaca

-2 tbs freshly crushed pineapple
+- ~2 tablespoons freshly crushed pineapple

-1 tbs sugar
+- 1 tablespoon sugar

 - To make the pineapple infused cachaca place the pineapple slices in a large container, pour the cachaca over the pineapple slices, close tightly and let it rest in a dark cool place for a few days – but no longer than a week.
 Remove the fruit and strain the alcohol when it’s ready.

 - Use a muddler to crush and mix the limes and sugar in a cocktail shaker.